svaarala/duktape/doc/test262-status.rst

   ch15/15.5/15.5.4/15.5.4.9/15.5.4.9_CE: ``"\u006f\u0308"`` is considered different
   from ``"\u00f6"`` (precomposed).

-* Labels defined for statements other than iteration statements don't work fully at the moment, which causes an ``INVALID opcode`` error.
-The invalid opcode is intentional and indicates that control flow was directed to an unexpected break/continue label slot.
-This is a safe way to stop bytecode execution but may look a bit alarming.

 * Duktape allows octal syntax.
 There is a test case which requires that ``parseInt()`` should not accept octal syntax; this test case fails.